Henry Now: History

 Since the demise of Henry Cow in 1978, the members have kept in touch and performed together from time to time.
 In 2006, Frith, Hodgkinson and Cutler played at The Stone in New York City (stressing that "This is not Henry Cow"), and in 2014, Henry Cow reunited to perform three concerts in memory of their bassoonist, Lindsay Cooper who had died earlier that year.

 In 2022, Greaves proposed to Frith, Hodgkinson and Cutler that they play at a concert Italian musician and producer Max Marchini had organised for his birthday party in Piacenza, Italy.
 The promoter suggested that they use the name "Henry Now", which Frith, Hodgkinson and Greaves agreed to, although Cutler said he did not like it.
 In an article in The Wire Clive Bell wrote that "the key is in the name, serving as a reminder that this [Henry Now] is not a nostalgia project".
 Frith stated that there will be "[n]o old songs, no new material, it will be improvised", but added "the point of Henry Now, is that it could develop into whatever we feel like and with whomever is available."

 Henry Now's first concert in Piacenza in November 2022 was followed by another in Palermo, Italy the next day, then two in the Czech Republic in November 2023, and in Barcelona, Spain in January 2024.
 Their first concert featured guest musician Annie Barbazza, an Italian singer and pianist with whom Greaves had previously collaborated, while the group's 2024 Barcelona concert included Annemarie Roelofs, Henry Cow's violinist and trombonist.
 Greaves did not play in the Barcelona concert.
 Despite Frith saying there would be "no old songs" in Henry Now, their first concert did feature several songs sung by Barbazza, including Slapp Happy's "Casablanca Moon", and Robert Wyatt's "Little Red Riding Hood Hit the Road".

+On 18 November 2025, Marchini's Italian avantgarde label Dark Companion released Then Again, an album of extracts from Henry Now's live performances at Piacenza and Palermo in November 2022.
+The material was edited and mixed by Frith and Hodgkinson, and two different versions were released, one on LP, and the other on CD.